 Many states and small businesses consider cloud or SaaS purchases as an untapped source of revenue as hardware offerings become less of a factor.
 The question centers on whether offering storage space in the cloud is a tangible “good” (subject to sales taxes), a “service” (subject to use taxes), or neither of those.
 Different states are making different decisions and the situation is still evolving.
 TechNet will continue to oppose state-by-state efforts to extend traditional sales taxes to SaaS and related technology services.

 State policymakers continue to try to expand the definition of what creates a nexus that will trigger a tax obligation.
 These efforts can be especially tricky because they are labeled as updates, modernization, or clarifications so that the additional revenue collected is not considered a “new” tax, but a tax already owed that has not been collected.
 This has political, legal, and fiscal implications.

 Legislators consider the taxing of remote sellers based on a substantial nexus as a huge revenue-generating source.
 Until Congress acts, there will be continued attempts to ‘Kill Quill.’
 Quill is the Supreme Court decision which held that vendors with no physical presence in a state lacked the substantial nexus to impose tax collection duties under the Commerce Clause, and defined what constitutes a nexus and how to collect taxes on purchases made online.
-This will, of course, impact technology companies if states impose a sales tax obligation on businesses that sell to residents via the Internet, catalogs, television, or telephone.
+These will, of course, impact technology companies if states impose a sales tax obligation on businesses that sell to residents via the internet, catalogs, television, or telephone.

 TechNet will try to block attempts to ‘Kill Quill’ and prevent changes to state tax code that augments a state’s ability to expand the definitions of the type of activity required to create sufficient nexus for tax collection purposes.